Venomous

 e.
 Perform the experimental denaturing treatment activity.

-f.
-Explain: Venomous animals are common among insects, fishes, amphibians, and reptiles.
-There are no venomous birds, and only one venomous mammal-the duckbill platypus of Australia.
-(The latter has venom glands in its hind legs and delivers its venom by scratching with specially adapted claws.)
 Explain that each student will choose an example from these groups to write a report on, to share with the class, and will have one week for library or other research.
 Tell students to consider the potency of venoms, how the animals deliver them, what their purposes are, as well as information about the geographical location and habitat of the animal.

 f.
-Hand out worksheets.
+Hand out Venomous Marine Animals Science worksheets.

 g.
 Explain to extension students they will become “team leaders” for an “Envenomation Rescue Group”.
 They will need to research alternative methods of treatment other than heat application and lead a rescue planning session with their group in two days.
 Assign student groups with each “team leader”.
 On the day of discussion, each group will discuss alternative treatment plans, decide which treatments they will use and why, and decide what course of treatment they would prefer if they were envenomated.
-They will develop a presentation to be given on Friday.
-(Students may work on independent research and/or in their Envenomation Rescue Group as daily activities.)

-8) Guided Practice: Experimental procedure:
+8) Guided Practice:

 1. Have students break an egg into a bowl/beaker and remove the yolk using a table spoon.
 (Tilt the beaker in order to make removal easier).

-2. Save the white in the beaker.
-This white, a protein compound, will be used to represent the venom of a marine animal.3.
-Now, using volunteers from among the students, carefully pour the "venom" onto the backs of hands or arms.
+3. Now, using volunteers from among the students, carefully pour the “venom” onto the backs of hands or arms.
 (These limbs are the ones most commonly envenomated during accidental contact with marine animals.)

 4. After soaking the compresses in hot water (not scalding!) apply the hot compresses to the envenomated areas.
 After a few moments, remove the compresses and observe the results.
 What has happened to the "venom?"
 Is it now more readily removed from the limb?

-Explain: Most fish venoms, being proteins, are readily denatured by the application of heat.
+Most fish venoms, being proteins, are readily denatured by the application of heat.
 In much the same way the egg white solidifies when heated, venoms coagulate under heat treatment.
 This coagulation inhibits their circulation under the skin, in the case of punctures by spines or injections by fangs, and allows their ready removal in the case of surface stings such as delivered by jellyfish and corals.

-9) Independent Practice: Students will complete the provided worksheet and choose an example from among insects, fishes, amphibians, and reptiles to write a report on and to share with the class.
+Students will complete the provided worksheet and choose an example from among insects, fishes, amphibians, and reptiles to write a report on and to share with the class.
 They will have one week for library or other research.
 Students must consider the potency of venoms, how the animals deliver them, what their purposes are, as well as report information about the geographical location and habitat of the animal.
 Reports should be at least two full double-spaced, typed pages, font size 12.

-10) Assessment of Learning: Verify student mastery of content or measure student progress.
+Verify student mastery of content or measure student progress.

 Activity |